Go Back

 Instructions

-• Start by preheating the oven to 375 degrees Fahrenheit and line a cookie sheet with parchment paper.
+• Preheat the oven to 375 degrees Fahrenheit and line a cookie sheet with parchment paper.

 • In a food processor, add the ripe banana and process until smooth.
 Add in the remaining wet ingredients including maple syrup, vanilla, plant-based milk, and coconut oil.
 Process until everything is smooth.
 Set it aside.

-• Pour the wet ingredients into the bowl of the dry ingredients and mix everything together.
+• Pour the wet ingredients into the bowl with the dry ingredients and mix everything.

 • Last, add the chocolate chips to the bowl, and gently fold them in.